CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/README.md

 Copy other files like `~/.bashrc`, `sshadd.sh` from  `ImportantConfigurationFiles\debian_files`.
 Restart Debian and Wsl: in Powershell run `wsl --shutdown`.

-Install prerequisites for development in CRDE container.
+Install prerequisites for development in CRUSTDE container.
 Install Podman from the instructions: https://github.com/bestia-dev/docker_rust_development>

 ## Rust on Linux